This post on new tourist fees and visa changes was updated in 2025.

 Before you take off traveling abroad this year and next, you may need to add a little to your budget for tourist fees and extra taxes.

-After the most popular travel destinations got a much-needed break from the crowds in 2020 and 2021, the past two years have seen tourism numbers return to their peak levels or even pass them in much of Europe.
+After the most popular travel destinations got a much-needed break from the crowds at the beginning of this decade, the past few years have seen tourism numbers pass their peak levels of the past.
 The greatest hits of travel are super busy once again.
-Some destinations broke new records last year and it’s looking like the current year could be just as strong.
+Many destinations broke new records last year and 2025 will probably be just as strong.
 As a result, many destinations are adding new tourist fees.

 Some are meant to fund new tech initiatives, such as biometric documents, while some are clearly meant to slow down tourism growth in a specific location.
 Others are being pitched as ways to offset the increased strain on infrastructure and the environment that mass tourism brings.